bcgsc/RNA-Bloom/README.md

 ```
 java -jar RNA-Bloom.jar -fpr 0.05 -ntcard ...
 ```
+As a rule of thumb, a lower false positive rate may result in a better assembly but requires more memory for a larger Bloom filter.

 ### set the total size of Bloom filters to 3GB:
 ```